zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

       1. Extract the name server names from the RDATA of the NS records in the authority section.
-      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name matching an NS record from the same response.
+      2. Extract any A or AAAA record from the additional section if the owner name is an [In-Bailiwick] name server name matching an NS record from the same response.
       3. Update *Delegation Name Servers* with unique name server names and with a possibly empty set of IP addresses.